Indonesian General Guidelines for Corporate Governance (PUGKI)

 Apply

-The Bank has a policy to assess the performance of the Board of Directors, consisting of collegial assessment on the performance of the Board of Directors, conducted at least 1 (one) time a year and assessment on the individual performance of the Board of Directors, including the President Director, conducted at least 2 (two) times a year.
+The Bank implements a Board of Directors performance assessment policy consisting of collegial and individual performance assessments.
+Collegial assessments of the Board of Directors are conducted at least once a year, and individual performance assessments of the Board of Directors, including the President Director, are conducted at least twice a year.

 The assessment results are discussed by the Nomination and Remuneration Committee to obtain input and recommendations before seeking approval from the Board of Commissioners.

-A more detailed explanation is provided in the discussion on the Performance Assessment of the Board of Commissioners and Board of Directors in this Annual Report.
+Further details regarding the Board of Directors Performance Assessment are presented in the discussion on Board of Commissioners and Board of Directors Performance Assessment in this Annual Report.

 1.3 Roles and Responsibilities of the Board of Commissioners 1.3.1 The Board of Commissioners reviews the corporate strategy at least annually and approves the corporate mission, vision and strategy formulated by the Board of Directors.
 The Board of Commissioners also reviews, provides advice, and approves long-term business and financial plans and the company’s short-term financial plans.
 The Board of Commissioners provides advice and monitors the Board of Directors on the management of its implementation.
 The Board of Directors and Board of Commissioners are involved in decisions that are very important for the corporation, as regulated in the articles of association of the company.